Image Source: Wanderer “WANDERER

 Unearthing History

-A British engineer, Alexander Cunningham, and a Chinese scholar, Hiuen Tsang (Chinese Scholar), were renowned figures who Indentified the attraction as the stupa of Angulimala.
-Some scholars identified the stupa of Angulimala in the Hall of Law that was built by Prasenjit in honour of Lord Buddha.
+A British engineer, Alexander Cunningham, and a Chinese scholar, Hiuen Tsang (Chinese Scholar), were renowned figures who identified the attraction as the stupa of Angulimala.
+Some scholars identified the stupa of Angulimala in the Hall of Law that was built by Prasenjit in honor of Lord Buddha.

 Legend of Angulimala